 Directly address the specifics of the position

-Craft the letter as a supplement to the resume expanding on and exploring certain ideas fully
+Craft the letter as a supplement to the cv expanding on and exploring certain ideas fully

 Express the reasoning for applying and what you can bring to the process that is unique